Photo by Hermman Rosso, © Jory Vinikour

 Jory Vinikour is recognized as one of the outstanding harpsichordists of his generation.
-A highly diversified career brings him to the world's most important festivals and concert halls as recital and concerto soloist, partner to several of today's finest artists.
+A highly-diversified career takes him to the world's most important festivals, concert halls, and opera houses as recitalist and concerto soloist, partner to many of today's finest instrumental and vocal artists, coach, and conductor.

 Born in Chicago, Jory Vinikour came to Paris on a Fulbright scholarship to study with Huguette Dreyfus and Kenneth Gilbert.
 First Prizes in the International Harpsichord Competitions of Warsaw (1993) and the Prague Spring Festival (1994) brought him to the public's attention, and he has since appeared in festivals and concert series throughout much of the world.